 - Household income – the largest group from an income perspective, are listeners in households with annual income between $100k-150k (17%).
 And total listenership in households with annual income above $75k is 41%.

 2. Growing understanding of podcast listeners will allow for data-driven decisions

 Marketers and podcast creators can build a better user experience, and advertisers can create more targeted offers

-A deep understanding of your podcast listeners will be a key to success for your show.
+A deep understanding of your podcast listeners will be the key to success for your show.

-- Nielsen’s Marketer’s Guide to Podcasting shows which categories of products are mostly consumed during the year by listeners.
-This is a great way to understand a better profile of your audience and create both, better content and better-targeted ads.
+- Nielsen’s Marketer’s Guide to Podcasting trends tells us which categories of products are mostly consumed during the year.
+This is a great way to understand a better profile of your audience and create both better content and better-targeted ads.